Facebook Stopped Showing Daily Comments & Likes: Why These Metrics Still Matter

 What Do You Do Next?

 All of these metrics are valuable and serve important purposes.
 Just be sure you don’t lose sign of one to focus on the other.
-If you still need access to that deeper level of data, then sign up for a free trial of Simply Measured — our Facebook reports have you covered!
+If you still need access to that deeper level of data, then request a demo of Simply Measured — our Facebook reports have you covered!

 Adam is the Co-Founder and VP of Strategy at Simply Measured.
 In 2010 (aka the dark ages of social marketing), Adam joined Damon Cortesi and Aviel Ginzburg to found "Untitled Startup, Inc" with the goal of helping marketers and analysts use social data to do their best work.
 The company quickly evolved to become Simply Measured and the trusted leader in social analytics.
 Outside of Simply Measured, Adam is a golfer, breakfast enthusiast, and long-time data geek.